Justin-Sawyer/recipes-and-deliveries/README.md

 	- Upon returning to the app, I understand that I will be prompted to create an account in order to access all the features of the website, and contribute to the community should I decide to.

-		- The developer has refrained from using popups or jumbotrons to encourage sign-ups, choosing instead to be more subtle: If an unregistered user wishes to either see a user created recipe's ingredients list or method of preparation, the user is asked to either register or sign in first.
+		- The developer has refrained from using popups or jumbotrons to encourage sign-ups, choosing instead to be more subtle.
+If an unregistered user wishes to either see a user created recipe's ingredients list or method of preparation, the user is asked to either register or sign in first.
 The same is true for leaving comments on the blog articles or Recipe Boxes, and for voting on future recipes.

 		- Furthermore, to discourage anti-social behaviour, the then signed-in user is reminded that if they decide to post a comment, their usernames are recorded and displayed with the comment.